-At the end of the trek, if you are satisfied with the services of guide or porter and appreciate.
-Then you can express your thanks in the forms of little tips.
+At the end of the trek, if you are satisfied with the services of the guide or porter and appreciate it.
+Then you can express your thanks in the form of little tips.

 If you visit any monasteries, gumba or stupa, they do expect some small donations.
 Although it is not mandatory, they use these funds for the maintenance of the area.

-Insurance is a requirement for Everest Base Camp trek in Nepal.
-While trekking in the mountains, there is always the element of the risk.
-So, you need to do policy for any accidents or emergency helicopter evacuation if needed.
+Insurance is a requirement for the Everest Base Camp trek in Nepal.
+While trekking in the mountains, there is always the element of risk.
+So, you need to do a policy for any accidents or emergency helicopter evacuation if needed.

 - Trekking to Everest Base Camp is actually a lot of fun.
 Make sure to bring your money in cash.
 As there are few ATMs in the remote area.
 Along the trail, sometimes you have to pay in dollars or in rupees.
 So, it is best to take a mix of dollars and Nepali rupees with yourself.

 - At the higher altitudes, the chocolate bars and potato chips are expensive.
-So, it is good to have some with you and you can get at the fair price in Kathmandu.
+So, it is good to have some with you and you can get at a fair price in Kathmandu.

 Nepal is one of the cheapest places in the world for trekking in the mountains.
-Make sure that you should not run out of money before you run of your trek.
+Make sure that you should not run out of money before you run off your trek.

-Also, the price of the accommodation, transport or food varies between peak and offseasons.
+Also, the price of accommodation, transport or food varies between peak and offseasons.

 You need to remember that everything becomes more expensive as the altitude increases.

-Hope this article gave you some insights about the how much does Everest Base Camp cost.
+Hope this article gave you some insights into how much does Everest Base Camp cost.

-This is suggested budget assuming you are staying in local accommodation, eating out a little and using local services.
+This is a suggested budget assuming you are staying in local accommodation, eating out a little, and using local services.